pratikjagrut/go-tutorial/05_switch/README.md

 **Switch evaluation order**

 Switch cases evaluate cases from top to bottom and stops when a case succeeds.
-In below example it checks `case "Linux":` if os matches with Linux then it stops at that case else goes to next case.
+In below example, it checks `case "Linux":` if os matches with `Linux` then it stops at that case else go to the next case.

 ```go
 //Prints which OS you're using